Firstyear/prd-blog/blog_source/2021/03/22/time_machine_on_samba_with_zfs.rst

     preserve case = no
     short preserve case = no

 The fruit settings are required to help Time Machine understand that this share is usable for it.
-Most of the durable settings are related to performance improvement to help minimise file locking and to improve throughput.
-These are "safe" only because we know that this volume is ALSO not accessed or manipulated by any other process or nfs at the same time.

 I have also added a custom timemachine user to smbpasswd, and created a matching posix account who should own these files.

 MacOS
 -----

 You can now add this to MacOS via system preferences.
+If your ZFS volume is NOT encyrpted, you should add the timemachine volume via system preferences, as it is the only way to enable encryption of the time machine backup.
+For system preferences to "see" the samba share you may need to mount it manually via finder as the time machine user.

-Alternately you can use the command line.
+If you are using ZFS encryption, you can add the time machine backup from the command line instead.

 ::

     tmutil setdestination smb://timemachine:password@hostname/timemachine_a

-If you intend to have stripes (A/B), MacOS is capable of mirroring between two strips alternately.
+If you intend to have multiple time machine targets, MacOS is capable of mirroring between multilple stripes alternately.
 You can append the second stripe with (note the -a).
+You could do this with other shares (offsite for example) or with a HDD on your desk.

 ::

     tmutil setdestination -a smb://timemachine:password@hostname/timemachine_b

 .. author:: default